lingfenghsiang/Nomad/README.md

 ### Hardware requirements

-**Compiling code**
+**For code compilation**
 You'll need a minimum of 30GB of disk space and 16GB of memory.
 The machine used for compilation doesn't necessarily have to be the same one where the code will run.
 Utilize as many CPUs as are available for compilation, as it can be time-consuming.

 **Running code**
 At present, our system requires one CPU with a memory NUMA node and one CPU-less NUMA memory node.
 We do not support multiple CPU NUMA nodes.
 If your system has more than one CPU NUMA node, you can disable the others and leave only one CPU node enabled in the BIOS settings.
-As for the memory NUMA node, you can use Persistent Memory, CXL Memory, or virtualize such configurations to run our code in virtual machines.
+As for the memory NUMA node, you can use Persistent Memory, CXL Memory (we use Intel Agilex in the paper), or virtualize such configurations to run our code in virtual machines.

 A typical hardware configuration appears as below:
 ```